TeamLab Planets Review: Is It Worth It?

 Garden Area

-We returned to the locker room before visiting the Garden side, which features two live gardens.
+Garden is the next area, featuring two live gardens.
 This area is not projection-focused like Water, and it uses natural light.

-The Moss Garden of Resonating Microcosms is outside—you are given sandals to wear.
+The Moss Garden of Resonating Microcosms is outside on the way to the Forest area.
 The small moss garden is full of reflective silver ovoids with mist rising between them.

 Moss Garden of Resonating Microcosms at TeamLab Planets Tokyo